Skip to content

 You know you do good work, but this client would never say it.
 They’re trash-talking you, leaving bad reviews, or constantly calling you back to fix things that don’t need fixing.

-If the client is taking your time, attention, and resources away from other clients who are actually happy with your work, let them go.
+If the client is taking your time, attention, and resources away from other clients who are happy with your work, let them go.
 They might have better luck with another service provider.

 [If] the customer has higher expectations than they are willing to pay for, it’s time to part ways.